QuBenhao/LeetCode/problems/problems_1913/problem.md

 # 1913.
-Maximum Product Difference Between Two Pairs
+Maximum Product Difference Between Two Pairs [Rating: 1144.62]

 The **product difference** between two pairs `(a, b)` and `(c, d)` is defined as `(a * b) - (c * d)`.